 But let’s flip the script for a second… What if you’re the one doing the oversharing?

-The fact that you’re even aware of it is already a big win.
+Here’s the thing, the fact that you’re even aware of it is already a big win.
 Recognizing the behavior is the first and most important step toward change.
-From here, it’s all about being more mindful of how you connect with others, especially in the early stages of a relationship.
-Here are some tips to help you slow down:
+Here are some tips to help you work through this incessant oversharing:

 1Start with lighthearted topics.

 Begin the conversation with something casual, like your job, hobbies, favorite movies, or even a recent viral post you both saw.
-These kinds of topics help keep the tone easy and relaxed.
-Ask open-ended questions to keep the exchange flowing and give the other person space to share.
+Also ask open-ended questions to keep the exchange flowing and give the other person space to share.

 2Save the deeper stuff for later meetups.